EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

       // Validate the reply params...
       onDone(validateAndTranslateResults(params))
     },
-    onError
+    onFail
   }
 }
 ```

 The `onDone` callback should be invoked when the server sends a response.
 For address or block height subscriptions, it will be called on every subscription update as well.

-The `onError` callback should be called if the request never completes, either because of a server error or explicit disconnection.
+The `onFail` callback should be called if the request never completes, either because of a server error or explicit disconnection.
 It is mainly needed to clean up various flags, such as `txStates[txid].fetching`.